alexanderenrique/alexanderenrique.github.io/docs/microelectronics/Smart-T-Bird.md

 ## Work Log

+### 09/22/2025
+- I shouldn't have been soldering in the condition I was in, the soldering is hella wonky and I'm not sure if I put the dimming circuit in correctly
+- So I recreated the dimming circuit, and like really understood it.
+- I transfered that to the perf board, can't be sure if it works yet.

+### 09/21/2025
+-Just sent it on the woldering of the breadboard, kinda wonky soldering, and I'm hoping that I moved the transistor dimming circuit over from the breadboard correctly

 ### 09/07/2025
 - I tried making some changes to the GUI offline, but it resulted in some serious bugs.
 I had deleted the power and current from the display, but that caused this crazy bug where the memory was looking for something at a certain memory address and it couldn't find it so it would reboot